jaantollander/masters-thesis/content/30_jobstats.md

 The first type of issue is missing Job ID values in some entries from normal user in compute nodes even thought the Slurm job identifier is set.
 It might be related to some issues in fetching the value of the environment variable.
-This issues occured in both MDS and OSS.
+This issues occured in both MDSs and OSSs.

 The second type of issue is that some entry identifiers were malformed.
 We cannot reliably parse Job ID, User ID, and Nodename information from these entry identifiers.
-It occured only in OSS.
+This issue occured only in OSSs.
 We believe that this issue is related to lack of thread-safety in some of the functions that produce the entry identifier strings.
 [@jobid-atomic]

+As a consequence of these issues, data from the same job might be scattered into multiple time series without reliable indicators making it impossible to provide reliable statistics for specific identifiers.
+As we cannot use these entries in the analysis, we have to discard them and we lose some data.
+The reliability of the counter data does not seem to be affected by this issue.

 Table \ref{tab:jobid-examples} demonstrates some of the entry identifiers we found.